-Maintaining a clean and sparkling pool is a top priority of every pool owner.
-But even if you put plenty of time and effort into pool maintenance, pool stains can develop on the walls and floor.
+Maintaining a clean and sparkling pool is a top priority for every pool owner.
+But even if you put plenty of time and effort into basic swimming pool maintenance, pool stains can develop on the walls and floor.

 Unfortunately, pool stains are hard to get rid of.
 You will need to go further than a routine cleaning to tackle them.
-I’ve put together a list of straightforward steps you can take to get your pool looking as good as new when you tackle stains.
+I’ve put together a list of straightforward steps to get your pool looking as good as new when you tackle stains.

 What Causes Pool Stains?